 Dr. Christopher B.R.
 Diller

-Dr. Diller currently teaches Management Information Systems, Principles of Collaboration, and a variety of strategy courses (for both graduate and undergraduate students).
-He plans to assist in the development and delivery of future business curriculum in advanced data analysis, data-driven decision making, change management, and strategic technology integration.
+Dr. Diller currently teaches Management Information Systems, Principles of Collaboration, Negotiation Strategies, and a variety of other strategy courses (for both graduate and undergraduate students).

 Dr. Diller's research interests include: Dynamic collaboration, collaboration for large groups, group decision support systems (GDSS), group support systems (GSS), rapid screening technology, innovation, change management, economics of informatics, data fusion, decision support systems, and strategic system development methodologies.

-Chris is the Director of Facilitation and Systems Development for The Center for Collaboration Science at UNO.
 Chris is recognized as a world-class facilitator, with over 25 years of practical experience in collaboration science, helping groups develop effective solutions to a broad array of highly complex, time-sensitive challenges.
 His results-driven focus and flexible process-based approach are the hallmarks of his facilitation practice, the result of designing and conducting hundreds of collaborative sessions for corporate, government, education, and charitable organizations worldwide.
-He is a mini-track chair for The Hawaii International Conference on System Sciences (HICSS) and has served as a reviewer for other related academic conferences.
 He is also a versatile motivational speaker, commonly invited to address topics including innovation, automation, change management, transformational leadership, and organizational empowerment strategies.